ibm-cloud-docs/power-iaas/network-architecture.md

     On a PER-enabled workspace that uses a custom IP address, the network is routed through a Network Address Translator (NAT) device that converts the custom IP address into an IBM Cloud supported IP address.

+For information on transit gateway pricing, see: [Pricing for Power Edge Router](/docs/power-iaas?topic=power-iaas-pricing-virtual-server#pricing-for-power-edge-router).

 ![Connecting PER workspace with IBM Cloud services](./images/4_PER_Cloudservices.svg "Connecting PER workspace with IBM Cloud services"){: caption="Figure 12.
 Connecting PER workspace with IBM Cloud services" caption-side="bottom"}

 ### Connecting multiple workspaces across a data center